President Kagame and First Lady Jeannette Kagame lay wreath on the heroes monument. Photos/Eric Ruzindana/KT

 President Paul Kagame and First Lady Jeannette Kagame on Saturday led Heroes’ Day celebrations by paying tribute to the country’s heroes and participating in a wreath-laying ceremony at the Heroes’ Mausoleum in Remera.

-The Head of State and the First Lady were joined by Ambassador Youssef Imani, Morocco’s Ambassador to Uganda, who is also the Dean of the Diplomatic Corps, to lay a wreath on the monument of heroes.
+The Head of State and the First Lady were joined by Ambassador Youssef Imani, Morocco’s Ambassador to Rwanda, who is also the Dean of the Diplomatic Corps, to lay a wreath on the monument of heroes.

 Senior government officials, including the Prime Minister, Dr Edouard Ngirente, the Speaker of the Chamber of Deputies in the National Assembly, Gertrude Kazarwa, the President of the Senate, François-Xavier Kalinda, the Chief Justice, Domitilla Mukantaganzwa, and others, were also present.